-BAFTA celebrates the life and career of director Guy Hamilton and explores the making of a classic Bond film.
+The late, great Guy Hamilton discussing the making of a classic Bond film,

-On 31 July 2010, BAFTA welcomed the celebrated director Guy Hamilton to Somerset House in London for an onstage interview as part of the Film4 Summer Screen programme.
+On 31 July 2010, BAFTA welcomed Guy Hamilton to Somerset House in London for an onstage interview as part of the Film4 Summer Screen programme.

-In this exclusive interview Guy Hamilton talks to Bond composer David Arnold about his directing career and the making of Goldfinger, from working with Sean Connery to navigatihng the boundaries of 1960's censorship laws.
+Guy Hamilton talked to Bond composer David Arnold about his directing career and the making of Goldfinger, from working with Sean Connery to navigatihng the boundaries of 1960's censorship laws.

 Goldfinger Bond girl Shirley Eaton joins the pair on stage to discuss clips from the film and recount memories of working on the 1964 classic.